 DR. C.H.
-HAYTON, SOUTH AFFICA:
+HAYTON, SOUTH AFRICA:

-The chairman explained the action taken by several members of the Committee while on route from the Friedensau Council, electing Dr. Geo.
+The chairman explained the action taken by several members of the Committee while en route from the Friedensau Council, electing Dr. Geo.
 Thomason to the medical secretaryship.
 Dr. Thomason spoke of his anxiety to see the work in South Africa proper.
-Dr. Hayton signified his willingness to cooperate in any plan for the advancement of the general work, and it was therefore--
+Dr. Hayton signified his willingness to cooperate in any plan for the advancement of the general work, and it was therefore-

-VOTED, That, owing to the call of Dr. Geo.
 Thomason, of South Africa, to general work in this country, we withdraw the recommendation for Dr. C.H.Hayton to go to India, and suggest that he make Africa his field of labor, after obtaining the English degree at Edinburgh.

-DR. V.L.MANN, INDIA:
+DP.
+V.L.MANN, INDIA:

-VOTED, That, in view of the pressing reed for medical help in India, Dr. V.L.Mann, of Melrose, be recommended to make India his field of labor instead of China, and that he prepare to go to India as early this autumn as possible.
+VOTED, That, in view of the pressing reed for medical help in India, Dr. V.L.Mann, of Melrose, be recommended to make India his field of labor instead of China, and that he prepare to go to India as early this autumn as possible,

-VOTED, That we release Dr. Thomason from attending the Lake Union camp-meetings, and that Dr. D. H.Kress be invited in his place to take these appointments.
+VOTED, That we release Dr. Thomason from attending the Lake Union camp-meetings, and that Dr. D. H. Kress be invited in his place to take these appointments.